Yellow Creek massacre: Background

+Massacre

-The Greathouse group lured the Mingo group under Taylaynee into their camp with a promise of liquor and a chance to play some sport.
+Different versions of the massacre spread within days of the event.
+By one account, Logan's sister frequently crossed the river to visit with Lucy Baker.
+In other accounts, the Greathouse group lured the Mingo group under Taylaynee to the house of Joshua Baker, near Yellow Creek, with a promise of liquor and a chance to play some sport.
 They then sprung an ambush on the Mingos and massacred them with musket fire.
+Another six Mingo later came looking for their missing friends, and were also killed.
 After the killings many of the bodies were mutilated.
-In a particularly brutal killing, Jacob Greathouse ripped open Koonay's abdomen and removed and scalped her unborn son.
-The only member of the first group who was not killed was Koonay's two-year-old daughter who was eventually returned to the care of her father, John Gibson, after she had for a time been in the care of William Crawford.
+In a particularly brutal killing, Jacob Greathouse strung Koonay up by the wrists, sliced open her abdomen, removed her unborn baby, and impaled it on a stake.
+In other accounts, Greathouse scalped the fetus after cutting it from Koonay's body.
+The only member of the first group who was not killed was Koonay's two-month-old daughter.
+The child was eventually returned to the care of her father, John Gibson, after she had for a time been in the care of William Crawford.

+With three massacres in just four days, war seemed imminent.
+According to Rev. David Zeisberger, the perpetrators "soon fled and left the poor settlers as victims to the Indians."